 Why Does My iPhone Battery Die So Fast?
 Here’s A Quick Fix

-Is your iPhone battery draining too fast?
-Has this change occurred in the near past and you’re wondering why?
+Does your iPhone battery die very fast?
+Has this change occurred in the near past and you’re wondering why your iPhone battery is draining too fast?
 Here’s how to quickly fix iPhone battery drain caused by software and operating system issues.
 Some available guides suggest recharging your iPhone fully followed by an iPhone reset.
 But that is time-consuming and should be one of your last resorts when it comes to fixing battery issues.
 Instead, try only resetting your iOS internal settings while leaving all of your data intact.

 Before you start changing your Settings or even exchanging your battery you might want to check your battery health first.